When love and skill work together, expect a masterpiece. (John Ruskin)

 The painting is one among many in the "Glow of Hope" series.
 The painting was named 'The lady with the lamp'.

-Afterward, the then rulers purchased the painting and it is still in the Jayachamarajendra Art Gallery at the Jaganmohan Palace in Mysore India.
+Afterwards, the then-rulers purchased the painting and it is still in the Jayachamarajendra Art Gallery at the Jaganmohan Palace in Mysore India.

 The most important factor of the rich cultural heritage of India is that we never shy away from accepting challenges, we witnessed a lot of changes and even then we reschedule and restart and eventually we stand holding our cultural legacy with a sweet sense of elation.